tpetrina/blog/data/til/2023-08-09-add-prefix-to-each-key-in-terraform.md

 title: "Add prefix to each key in Terraform"
 publishedAt: "2023-08-09"
 tags: ["terraform"]
+summary: "Simple way to add a prefix to each key when iterating over a collection"
 ---

 Secrets in Hashicorp Vault are not prefixed while the app expects them prefixed.